code-dot-org/code-dot-org/pegasus/sites.v3/code.org/public/privacy.md

 <a name="contacting-codeorg"></a>
 ## Contacting Code.org
 Please contact Code.org with any questions or comments about this Privacy Policy by emailing us at privacy@code.org or writing to us at Code.org (Attn.
-Privacy), 1501 Fourth Ave, Suite 900, Seattle, WA 98101.
+Privacy), 801 5th Avenue, Suite 2100, Seattle, WA 98104.
 As set forth above, requests to access, update, or delete your personal data should be submitted by email to [support@code.org](mailto:support@code.org) or entered at: [https://code.org/contact](https://code.org/contact).